codycarter1763/1978-Marshall-JMP-Plexi-2204/README.md

 For a unique finish that Marshall does not provide, we decided to use plywood and use two different colors of stain to add a nice two tone color.
 We chose a darker walnut stain for the outside, and a red toned stain for contrast.
 The effect was a really deep and unique look that looks amazing!

-After staining, coats of polyurathane were applied and polished with an eletric buffer and car polish for a glassy and reflective shine.
+After staining, coats of polyurathane were applied and polished with an electric buffer and car polish for a glassy and reflective shine.

 # Conclusion
 Can’t wait to see what different modifications I can add to the circuit for even more versatility!